Xela3026/yabbr-docs/docs/templates/general.md

 1. Click on the arrow next to the column title of the specific property.
 2. Click on the up arrow to order by alphabetical order.
 Click on the bottom arrow to order in reverse alphabetical order.

-For example, to order the templates by their product in reverse alphabetical order (eg Yabbr Chat first, then Campaigns next), click on the bottom arrow next to the 'Product' column title.
+For example, to order the templates by their product in reverse alphabetical order (eg <BrandName/> Chat first, then Campaigns next), click on the bottom arrow next to the 'Product' column title.